ManthanUgemuge/CSE-Resources/README.md

 1. [Data Science: R Basics](https://www.edx.org/course/data-science-r-basics) (HarvardX)
 2. [Data Visualization in R](https://www.edx.org/course/data-science-visualization-harvardx-ph125-2x) (HarvardX)

+## Useful Websites
+Here, I list some of the Websites I have used to learn and be updated on CSE contents (in no particular order).

 ## Useful YouTube Channels
 Here, I list some of the YouTube channels I have used to learn and be updated on CSE contents (in no particular order).